This post is also published by Candid Slice at http://www.candidslice.com/seven-survival-strategies-for-the-single-senior/

 If you are alone in a big house, I highly suggest moving to a condominium or apartment.
 After four years alone in my three bedroom house with a high upkeep yard I realized I was spending money that I could be spending on other things.

-I sold my house and bought a condo with keypad entry into the building, providing safety and preventing salesmen and intruders.
+I sold my house and bought a condo in a building with keypad entry into the building, providing safety and preventing salesmen and intruders.

 Another possibility is an apartment complex or community for seniors.
 They offer wonderful options for security, fellowship with others of similar age, and often a bus pick up or even transportation for those living there.